keebs-weeb/overclocked/v0.2/Rules.md

 Revamped Sidequests
 ```
 Type: Gameplay
-Installed Value: 4
+Installed Value: 3
 Uninstalled Value: 2
 Mod Effect:
     Pros:
         When you would draw an Event card, draw an additional one
-    Cons:
-        -1 To Movement
+        +2 To Movement
 Bug Check:
     Value: 5
-    Bug: -1 To Movement
+    Bug: +1 To Card Cost
 ```
 Third Person Mode
 ```